 For example, recent pandemic concerns made a lot of businesses shift to remote working for the time being.
 Tesla chief, Elon Musk, had to command his team to revert to emails and stop using Zoom conference calling.
 They found out that they were breached in those calls, and vital information was leaked.

-Invest in securing your network even in a distributed team setting.
-Have your IT team get a robust security system that protects your online business from hackers and cyber-attacks.
+Invest in securing your network, even in a distributed team setting.
+Has your IT team get a robust security system that protects your online business from hackers and cyber-attacks.

 Also, set security and privacy protocols that all staff must follow, whether they are working remotely or not.
 Reduce access and vulnerability points, and use cloud storage instead of your remote workers’ individual devices that can heighten breaches and attacks even more.

 It also requires all your staff to stay accountable with the IT team and report any malicious or suspicious performance issues in their devices or the network itself.
 Provide the internet and even VPN for your remote workers, or include it in their compensation.
 This ensures that everyone’s network performance is standardized and secure.
-Vigilance is the best defense against cyberattacks.
+Vigilance is the best defence against Cyberattacks.

 Conclusion: The Benefits of Remote Work Outweigh the Risks

 Every emerging innovation in history has met opposition.
 Remote work is not exempt from that.
 But when the benefits far outweigh the risks, then it makes those risks worth taking.